-On of the earliest references to an idealized world called a “Utopia” is Sir Thomas More’s imaginary island, “Utopia” with perfect law and social order, authored in 1516.
+One of the earliest references to an idealized world called a “Utopia” is Sir Thomas More’s imaginary island, “Utopia” with perfect law and social order, in a text authored in 1516.
 In Post World-War II American popular culture, apocalyptic stories wherein Utopia was re-established appeared in comics like The Avengers, where superheros and genetics triumphed over evil that ordinary law enforcement could not stop.

 In the 1970s it seems that many thought Utopia had been achieved.
 Even in religion the notion of mind expansion emerged in Christian denominations in the form of The Charismatic Movement.
 This new phenomenon was thought to open the individual mind beyond denominational traditions through spiritual inspiration.
 Although this movement arose in resistance to other kinds of mind expansion with drugs and meditation, its effect was still mind expansion beyond orthodox conventions.

 In the 1970s, the American middle-classes were doing well.
 The push to reach beyond social conventions in the 1960s seemed to have taken hold and there also seemed to be emerging a new consciousness where civil rights for people of color and gender equality had gotten a strong beginning.
 Furthermore the United States pulled out the controversial Vietnam War, and the draft was repealed.
 The United States enjoyed a robust and growing consumer economy, even with Wartime spending in Vietnam, there was more money to spend on items that were considered luxuries, including the Arts.
 Some artists and musicians began to turn from the consciousness-raising of protest to simply living as artists.
 Despite people’s struggles and that the change was slow, there appeared on TV an illusion of gentrified and liberalized prosperity.